gerstner-hub/rocket.term/README.md

   status.
 - Reading and setting room topics.
 - Creating new direct chats with other users.
+- Joining or leaving open chat rooms
+- Leaving private groups (joining them is not yet implemented)

 Currently it focuses on the basic chat features.
 More features are in the pipeline.